 Jim—we call him "Jim" because we feel like we know him—is always at the center of the action.
 He's inside the eye of every hurricane, inches from the hook echo—always keeping a sharp eye on the Doppler so he can give us a heads-up if any cold fronts, warm fronts, wall clouds, snow clouds, Nor'easters, or blue Northers are headed straight for us.

-He is to a weather map what John “the Duke” Wayne was to the silver screen.
+He is to a weather map what John "the Duke" Wayne was to the silver screen.
 He owns it.
 And in the event of meteorological mayhem, he can sling scientific weather terminology faster than the Duke can cock that Winchester.
-If you listen long enough, he’ll explain all about tug action and why it matters that there’s a “heck of a gradient.”
-Just this morning, we learned the GSF and European models weren’t matching up—and you know what that means.
-The Great Lakes were experiencing “fetch” and “streamers,” and heaven help us if the Sierra loses that snowpack.
+If you listen long enough, he'll explain all about tug action and why it matters that there's a "heck of a gradient."
+We learn the GSF and European models sometimes don't match up—and you know what that means.
+The Great Lakes experience "fetch" and "streamers," and heaven help us if the Sierra loses that snowpack.

 Sometimes, Jim can make us question our whole worldview: We've lived all these years and didn't know about fetch?
 IT'S A WONDER WE'RE STILL ALIVE!!!
 Maybe that's the key to our Cantore crush—Southerners always want to know why, and he tells us.
 This gives us something to talk about, and we are always looking for something to talk about.
 We are not a quiet people.

 As spellbound as we are when our main man is at the weather map, there's still room in our hearts for local heroes.
 In Birmingham, for example, James Spann is legendary.
 He's the reason some of us haven't abandoned our satellite TV packages and gone all Netflix or Amazon Prime—we can't risk tornado season without James.